cloudfoundry/docs-deploying-cf/ec2/deploy_aws_micro_bosh.html.md

 cd ~/bosh-workspace/deployments/microboshes/deployments
 </pre>

-Select the deployment you called "aws" by telling bosh which manifest file to use:
+Select the deployment you called "aws" by telling BOSH which manifest file to use:

 <pre class="terminal">
   bosh micro deployment microbosh/microbosh.yml